pietheinstrengholt/azure-ml-data-science-400/artifacts/environment-setup/lab06-setup-workspace.md

 1. Go to the [GitHub portal](https://github.com/) and sign in with the Git credentials provided for you.
 2. You will be asked to verify your account, so you should open your user's mailbox in [the Outlook web client](https://outlook.office365.com/) to be able to receive the verification codes for GitHub authentication.
 Use the same GitHub user account credentials to open Outlook.

-3. In GitHub, while authenticated with the lab user, navigate to the following link to create a new git repository from [the provided template](https://github.com/solliancenet/aml-bootcamp-lab-06-starter/generate).
+3. In GitHub, while authenticated with the lab user, navigate to the following link to create a new git repository from [the provided template](https://github.com/solliancenet/azure-ml-data-science-400-lab06-starter/generate).

-    **TODO:  create repository.
-Update the yml files**

-4. Set the repository name to `aml-bootcamp-lab06` and select **Create repository from template**.
+4. Set the repository name to `azure-ml-data-science-400-lab06` and select **Create repository from template**.

     **TODO:  update image**
     ![Generate git repository from template](../../day-03/media/02%20-%20github-%20generaterepo.png)